open-contracting/deploy/docs/develop/netplan.rst

    .. note::

       We use static networking in order to configure IPv6 correctly on Linode servers.
-By default, Linode servers will listen and prefer IPv6 traffic on the default IPv6 IP, we however want our servers to use our own IPv6 IP block.
+By default, Linode servers will listen and prefer IPv6 traffic on the servers default IPv6 address, we however want to use our own IPv6 block.
 This has the benefits of ensuring a good IP reputation and improving email deliverability.

 Example configuration based on OCP14: